-Just to clarify, my story appears in the online version of the “Walking New York” Magazine feature, and doesn’t appear in the print edition.
-Go to the story online and search “Kovler” in your browser to find it quickly.
+Just to clarify, my story appears in the online version of the “Walking New York” Magazine feature in The Times, and doesn’t appear in the print edition.
+If you’re looking, click here and search “Kovler” in your browser to find it quickly.

 The New York Times published a piece I wrote as part of their Walking New York feature for this Sunday’s Magazine.
 In addition to a number of prominent writers, others were invited to submit a story of about 600 characters, and mine was one of few that made the cut.

 I wrote about a boyhood adventure along the Grand Concourse, in the Bronx: